How much sucralose replaces sugar? Divide the grams by 600.

 Perceived sweetness varies with concentration, temperature, and acidity, so the 600:1 ratio is a starting point, not a law.
 Add about 80% of the calculated amount, taste, and top up.

-Our 100g jar ships with the exact 10 mg and 100 mg micro-scoops this calculator uses, a printed conversion chart, and a published full-panel third-party COA for its lot — $12.99, the sweetness equivalent of ~60 kg of sugar.
+Our 250g jar is single-ingredient sucralose — no fillers — with a published full-panel third-party COA for its lot at $19.99, the sweetness equivalent of ~150 kg of sugar.